zephyrproject-rtos/zephyr/doc/guides/modules.rst

-Modules to be included in the default manifest of the Zephyr project need to provide functionality or features endorsed and approved by the project technical steering committee and should follow the project licencing and :ref:`contribute_guidelines`.
+Modules to be included in the default manifest of the Zephyr project need to provide functionality or features endorsed and approved by the project technical steering committee and should follow the project licensing and :ref:`contribute_guidelines`.

 A request for a new module should be initialized using an RFC issue in the